 The bike rack out front was as noteworthy as the library.

 The city of Longmont twenty miles to the north was another burgeoning town that had greatly outgrown its Carnegie.
 It had been replaced by a huge two-story building with large glass windows all around that was more aesthetically pleasing than many such newer libraries.
 It gained extra points with a superb collection of bicycle books including a recent biography of Tour winner Luis Ocana, one of the handful who committed suicide, and also Tim Moore's second cycling book, "Gironimo!," on the 1914 Giro d'Italia, in which only eight of its eighty-one starters finished.
 I would have loved to have stayed and read them both, but I already had them on reserve back in Chicago.

 The former Carnegie was right next door.
 It now housed a local radio station and cable television station.
 Though it was greatly dwarfed by the new library, it was certainly the more distinguished of the two.

-I had thirty-five miles more of nerve-racking traffic to Fort Collins before I could head off into the peace of the flatlands.
+I had thirty-five miles more of nerve-jangling traffic to Fort Collins before I could head off into the peace of the flatlands.
 Half-way there I was treated to an array of public sculptures in Loveland.
 There was a tacky strain of hearts painted by local artists, another imitation of the Cows of Chicago, but also some most worthwhile original sculptures as well.
 The centerpiece was a monstrous "Seawitch" with a price tag of $96,000 on it.